AdaptiveParticles/LibAPR/README.md

 # LibAPR - The Adaptive Particle Representation Library

-Library for producing and processing on the Adaptive Particle Representation (APR).
+Library for producing and processing on the Adaptive Particle Representation (APR) (For article see: https://www.biorxiv.org/content/early/2018/02/09/263061).

 <img src="./docs/apr_lowfps_lossy.gif?raw=true">